 - a.
 Geomechanical properties, especially physical properties (i.e., density, plasticity, water level and grain size), affect individual adhesivity value. - b.
-Adhesivity value is not necessarily connected with stickiness.
-The scale factor may have an impact on the term g design and result. - c.
 The multivariate regression analysis indicates that each disposal had different parameters with a significant adhesivity level.
-The adhesivity level in disposal 1 is affected by water content and internal friction angle, and in disposal 2 is density.
-Meanwhile, adhesivity in disposal 3 is affected by both density and internal friction angle.
+The adhesivity level in disposal 1 is affected by water content, cohesion, and internal friction angle; in disposal 2 is density.
+Meanwhile, adhesivity in disposal 3 is affected by water content, cohesion, and internal friction angle.

-6. ACKNOWLEDGMENTS
+7. ACKNOWLEDGMENTS

-This study was supported by LPPM UPN "Veteran" Yogyakarta and PT Studio Mineral Batubara (mining consultant).
+This study was supported by Institute of Research and Community Service (LPPM) Universitas Pembangunan Nasional "Veteran" Yogyakarta and PT Studio Mineral Batubara (mining consultant).
 The author would like to thank PT Bukit Asam, Tbk for providing disposal samples and secondary data.